 You and your companions volunteer to look into the matter.
 After all, local legends say that vast amounts of treasure lay under the darkness of Witch's Hill.
 The village elders agree to let you and your party investigate the incident; indeed they almost seem relieved to do so.

 TURNING UNDEAD

-Since this former holy complex has been defiled by evil magic, undead, and demons for many, many centuries, all attempts at turning undead are made as if they were 3 HD higher.
+Since this former holy complex has been defiled by evil magic, undead, and demons for many, many centuries, all attempts at turning undead are made at a + 3 penalty.

 WANDERING MONSTERS